Description

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Max Drawdown Duration is the worst (the maximum/longest) amount of time an investment has seen between peaks (equity highs).
 Many assume Max DD Duration is the length of time between new highs during which the Max DD (magnitude) occurred.
 But that isn’t always the case.
 The Max DD duration is the longest time between peaks, period.
 So it could be the time when the program also had its biggest peak to valley loss (and usually is, because the program needs a long time to recover from the largest loss), but it doesn’t have to be'

-• Compared with SPY (488 days) in the period of the last 3 years, the maximum time in days below previous high water mark of 477 days is smaller, thus better.
+• Compared with the benchmark SPY (488 days) in the period of the last 5 years, the maximum days under water of 477 days of Vanguard Information Tech ETF is lower, thus better.

 AveDuration: